Humbly Homemade

 These easy baked falafel are crispy on the outside, and soft on the inside.
 They're made with canned chickpeas, so you don't have to soak and boil dried chickpeas.
 Plus they're ready in just 40 minutes!

-chickpeas in a glass bowl next to an onion and garlic.
+Chickpeas in a glass bowl next to an onion and garlic on a table.

 Ingredients and Notes